manuGil/online-core/docs/source/data-modeling.rst

    **Question.**
    What is the difference between a raster and a grid?

-There are also have Irregular tessellations.
+There are also `Irregular tesselations <Irregular tesselation_>`_.
 In irregular tessellations a geographic area is partitioned into cells which are **not equal in size.**

 .. attention::
    **Question.**
    It is often stated that irregular tessellations are more adaptive compared to regular tessellations.
 What exactly is meant by this?

-.. admonition:: LTB

-   Learn about:
-   `Regular tesselation`_.
-   `Irregular tesselation`_.

 Task 2.4
    Although there are multiple examples of irregular tessellations, you only have to study one example: “the Quadtree”.
 When you are not familiar with Quadtrees yet, refer to your Living Textbook for more information.
 The best way to learn how Quadtrees work is to construct one manually.